 Last updated on January 29th, 2021

 I call it “Cheater’s Chili” because it seems almost like a cheat to make—it’s not a traditional chili in that there’s no meat to brown, and half the components come from the freezer or from cans.

-- 3 tablespoons unsalted butter or olive oil
+- 3 tablespoons olive oil

-- 1 yellow onion, diced
+- 1 medium onion (any variety), diced

-- 1 red bell pepper, diced
+- 1 large red bell pepper, diced

 - 3 celery stalks, diced

-- 2 garlic cloves, minced
+- 2 medium garlic cloves, minced

 - 2 teaspoons chili powder

 - 1/4 teaspoon ground black pepper